Zodiac Killer: Johnny Ray Swindle and Joyce Ann Swindle

 On February 5, 1964, Johnny Ray Swindle and Joyce Ann Swindle (both 19), a newlywed couple from Alabama on their honeymoon, were shot while walking along Ocean Beach in San Diego.
-A sniper with a .22 caliber long rifle shot them five times from a nearby cliff.
+A sniper with a .22 caliber rifle shot them five times from a nearby cliff.
 The killer then shot each of them once in the head at close range.
 Similar to the Zodiac murders, Johnny was shot behind the ear.
 Despite multiple bullet wounds, he remained alive for hours and died at the hospital.
 Joyce died almost instantly from shots to her back, left arm, and head.
-The killer took Joyce's necklace, as well as Johnny's wallet and Timex watch—the same brand watch found at the Cheri Jo Bates crime scene, and assumed to belong to Bates' killer.
+The killer took Joyce's necklace, as well as Johnny's wallet and Timex watch—the same brand watch found at the Cheri Jo Bates crime scene, and assumed to belong to Bates's killer.

 Johnny's mother said she could not think of him having any enemies.
 His sister theorized the Zodiac may have been the culprit.
 Police investigated a 51-year-old man living in a nearby beach shack, a teenager alleged by a priest to be violent, and a 19-year-old Marine from San Diego who killed his parents and sister in Illinois.
 Police speculated that the Swindles were victims of a "thrill killer", and they also saw a parallel with the Domingos and Edwards murders.
 In both the Santa Barbara and Ocean Beach killings, the victims were shot from a distance, then again at close range.
 Both the Ocean Beach and Lake Herman Road murders used a .22 Remington Arms Model 550-1 rifle, but the ballistics did not match between the cartridges found at the two scenes.
 The San Diego Reader noted that the murders at Lake Berryessa, Santa Barbara, and Ocean Beach were all near bodies of water.